lsaltz/RoberttheRobot/README.md

 # Robert the Robot
-I am building a robot to chase and shoot my brothers with BBs.
-More information forthcoming.
+Currently working on a rocker bogie robot that will clib stairs and follow a target.